soderstromkr/whisper-local-transcribe/README.md

     3. Model selection: Now a dropdown option that includes most models for typical use.
 2. New and improved GUI.
 ![python GUI.py](images/gui-windows.png)
-3. Executable: On Windows and don't want to install python?
-Try the Exe file!
-See below for instructions (Experimental)

 ## Features
 * Select the folder containing the audio or video files you want to transcribe.
 Tested with m4a video.